-These libraries provide access to navX-MXP via SPI, I2C and USB and UART - as well as USB and I2C interfaces to navX-Micro, and USB Interfaces to VMX-pi.
+These libraries provide access to a navX2-MXP sensor (as well as the "Classic" navX-MXP sensor) via SPI, I2C and USB and UART - as well as USB and I2C interfaces to navX2-Micro, and USB Interfaces to VMX-pi.

-[Update: 2/2/2019 - Version 3.1.366 is now available - which is compatible with the 2019 FRC Release (2019.1.1).
-For more details on installation, see the page corresponding to your chosen development language.
-This build also contains a firmware update recommended if you are using the navX-MXP USB interface.]
+[Update: 1/8/2020 - Version 3.1.400 is now available - which is compatible with the FRC 2020.1.2 (Kickoff) Release.
+For more details on installation, see the page corresponding to your chosen development language.]